sriramlab/FAME/example/README.md

+### Input Example
-An input example is provided as plink file format with a prefix `small.`
+An example input is provided in PLINK file format with the prefix `small`.

+### Output Example
-An output example is provided as `h2_0.5.pheno`.
+An example output is available as `h2_0.5.pheno`.

-Example FAME pipeline is provided in the following folder:
+### Example FAME Pipeline

-Without genotype partitioning: `single-bin`

-With genotype partitioning: `multi-bin`
+The following folders contain example FAME pipelines:

+- Without Genotype Partitioning: single-bin
+- With Genotype Partitioning: multi-bin